cakephp/phinx/docs/namespaces.rst

 ------------------------
 1) locate your Phinx config file, the config file may be in one of following three formats: PHP, YAML or JSON.
 2) Locate the "paths" key inside the config file, it should look something like one of the below examples.
-    - (NB. the "migrations" and "seeds" keys may be both an array or string, so don't be alarmed if yours looks different)
+    - (NB. the "migrations" and "seeds" keys may be both an array or a string, so don't be alarmed if yours looks different)

 PHP: